morse-simulator/morse/doc/morse/user/overlays.rst

         def format_pan_tilt_return(self, result):
             # this callback will be called when SetTilt or SetPan
             # completes.
-            # It simply re-format the return value of the asynchronous
+            # It simply re-formats the return value of the asynchronous
             # services.

             status, value = result